15 Foods You Should Be Dehydrating

 1. Bananas

-Bananas are one of the best fruits to dehydrate.
-When you do so, you can prepare healthy banana chips, a sweet and crunchy chip that genuinely tastes great.
-Not only are they delicious, but the banana chips are good for you.
-They’re an excellent source of vitamins, magnesium, and iron.
-So, if you want to make sure your bananas don’t go bad, dehydrate them!
-In case you missed this post, How To Dehydrate Bananas
+Bananas are one of the best fruits for dehydration.
+When doing so, you can prepare healthy banana chips, a sweet and crunchy chip that tastes great.
+They are delicious, and the banana chips are good for you.
+They’re an excellent source of vitamins, potassium, magnesium, and iron.
+So, if you want to ensure your bananas don’t go bad, dehydrate them!
+In case you missed this post, How to Dehydrate Bananas

 2. Apples